11 Email Marketing Examples to Save for Later

 Alternatively, they could visit a case study on the company’s site that offers tips for hosting a successful event.
 This is the more compelling option because it could give the subscriber a better idea of how Eventbrite has helped other people succeed and how it could do the same for them.

-Finally, the email offers options for creating an event or contacting the company.
+Finally, this successful email marketing campaign example offers options for creating an event or contacting the company.
 Although it’s unlikely that an inactive subscriber will want to utilize Eventbrite’s services on the spot, giving them the opportunity is always smart.

 If a subscriber remains inactive after an attempt to regain their interest — or if you want to improve their experience with your brand — giving them the ability to update their email preferences is helpful.